Andrés Iniesta

-Iniesta played for Spain at the Under-16, Under-19 and Under-21 levels before making his international debut in 2006.
+Iniesta played for Spain at the Under-16, Under-19 and Under-21 levels before making his senior debut in 2006.
 He helped Spain win UEFA Euro 2008, playing every game and being selected in the Team of the Tournament.
 Iniesta was also a key member of the victorious Spanish team at the 2010 FIFA World Cup; he scored the winning goal in the final against the Netherlands, for which he was named the Man of the Match, and was selected to the tournament's All-Star Team.
 His performances in 2010 for both club and country saw him being runner-up to Lionel Messi for the 2010 FIFA Ballon d'Or.
 At UEFA Euro 2012, Iniesta led Spain to their second consecutive continental crown, again being chosen as the Man of the Match of the final against Italy, and was named the Player of the Tournament.

-Iniesta was named in the FIFA FIFPro World XI nine times and was chosen in the UEFA Team of the Year on six occasions.
-He was named in the All-time UEFA Euro XI.
-He won the UEFA Best Player in Europe Award in 2012 and was named the IFFHS World's Best Playmaker in 2012 and 2013.
-Besides his runner-up position in 2010, he also achieved third place in the 2012 Ballon d'Or.
+He achieved third place in the 2012 Ballon d'Or.
+In 2016, he was named in the All-time UEFA Euro XI.
+In total, he won 131 caps in twelve years as an international.